The Artistic style in AKVIS Sketch is designed to create expressive drawings that look like the handmade work of a real artist.

 Pencil Color and Background Color.
 If the Original Colors check-box is disabled, you can use two color plates to set colors for pencil strokes and background.
 Click on the plate and select a color from the standard dialog.
 Right mouse click on the plates resets the colors to their default values (black and white).

 Angle (0-180).
 This parameter sets the pitch angle of the strokes.
-By default the strokes are drawn at a 45 degree angle.
-The parameter has values between 0 and 180 degrees; the step is 5 degrees.
+By default, the strokes are drawn at a 45 degree angle.

 Min Length/Max Length (1-100).
 The parameter sets the full range of the possible stroke lengths.
 The stroke length is controlled by the position of two sliders on the same scale: the left slider sets the minimum stroke length while the right slider controls the maximum stroke length.
 You will see only the strokes greater than the minimum and shorter than the maximum settings.

-Hatching Density (0-200).
+Hatching Density (1-100).
 It defines the number of strokes in the image.
 The higher the value, the less white areas remain.
-When the value is set to 0 only contour lines are drawn on the image (see the Edges tab).

 Cross-hatching check-box (only for Home Deluxe and Business licenses).
 It activates the special mode of drawing when the pencil strokes are drawn in different directions and intersect.